nasa/cFE/docs/cFE Application Developers Guide.md

 If a SB Message fails to arrive within the specified timeout period, the cFE will return the CFE_SB_TIME_OUT status code.
-If the Pipe does not have any data present when the CFE_SB_RcvMsg API is called, the cFE will return a CFE_SB_NO_MESSAGE status code.
+If the Pipe does not have any data present when the CFE_SB_ReceiveBuffer API is called, the cFE will return a CFE_SB_NO_MESSAGE status code.

 After a message is received, the SB Message Header accessor functions (as